hanglip/hanglip.github.io/_src/SDG.md

 Availibility of water in the Karoo has, since the arrival of the windmill, been energy-related.
 For example, windmills pump only when there is wind, solar panel-powered submersible pumps work only during daylight.
 The natural cadences of wind and sunlight tend to "rest" a borehole, as against an Escom-powered pump, which, unless it has a timer, will pump continuously, day and night (as long as there is electricity), sometimes drying a borehole up.
 This feels like a bad thing.

-Apart from availibity, there is the matter of how we **use** water.
+Apart from availability, there is the matter of how we **use** water.
 We know what large and small livestock water needs are, and the larger farm is an extensive network of mill-fed reservoirs supplying water to the livestock camps gravitationally from high points.

 One has to assess whether growing crops will strain water resources: we can't, for example grow crops that take water away from livestock.